nissbran/identity-server-workshop/exercises/02-LoginPage-ImplicitFlow/README.md

 ### Step 2

-Add MVC services and configure the pipeline:
+Add MVC to your identity server and configure the pipeline:
 ```C#
 public void ConfigureServices(IServiceCollection services)
 {